3and4/Leither/doc/GongShi-en.md

 Every node can provide services, which can be monetized and used to pay for other services.
 Information search and online traffics can generate great financial income, which is the foundation of the ecosystem's value.
 Usually a block-chain like system can coordinate the investment and return of its members.
 More details in later chapters.

-### 2.3 Service Support
+#### 2.3 Service Support
-Including node management, MiMei migration, information search and group consensus.
+Similar to the work of miner in BTC, including node management, MiMei migration, information search and group consensus.
 + MiMei Storage
-Leither decoupled content and service on internet into MiMei form.
+Leither decouples internet content and service into MiMei form.
 MiMei is saved on node.
 MiMei flow among nodes on demand.
-Service between nodes are settled with credit.
-Node participates in the settlement of group service by taking part in group consensus.
+Bill of services between nodes is settled with credit.
+Node participates in the settlement of group services by group consensus.
 + Information Index
+Information of search index is stored on the Distribute Hash Table (DHT) of every online node.
+Node participates in the settlement of group service by group consensus.
++ Docking Service
+Applications such as APP, DNS and applet, that connect MiMei with regular internet.
+Those services run servers of regular internet and participate in the settlement of group services by group consensus.
++ Consensus
+Public service of a group.
+Consensus runs on all the nodes.

+### III.
+Organization Functions
+#### 3.1 Creation
+Any user can create an organization.
+In the beginning, Leither creates a pair of encryption keys for the organization.
+Default public key ID is the organization ID.
+Creator is a organization member and supervisor by default.
+Organization has the same authorization scheme as MiMei.
+User identity in a group includes supervisor, member and guest.

+Organization runs on the node where it is created.
+Distributed organization also starts to work on its creation node.
+The default network structure is DHT network which stores public information of the organization.